What is session hijacking?

 Keeps your corporate resources safe and sound

-NordStellar lets your cybersecurity team patch critical vulnerabilities and intervene at the earliest stages of an attack – before any real damage is done.
+NordStellar enables your cybersecurity team to patch critical vulnerabilities and intervene at the earliest stages of an attack, before any real damage is done.

 Dark web monitoring allows you to track all keywords associated with your business across deep and dark web communities, such as hacker forums, illicit marketplaces, and Telegram channels.
 It helps you uncover brand mentions, issues with vendors, and leaked information about your VIP personnel.